Occupational

 In order to qualify for workers’ comp benefits for these listed or “enumerated” occupational diseases, the injured worker needs only to show a causal connection between the job and the disease.

-The injured worker must show: 1) that the employment placed them at an increased risk compared to the general public for developing the occupational disease; and 2) that the employment in fact substantially contributed to the occupational disease.
+The injured worker must show: 1) that the employment placed them at an increased risk compared to the general public for developing the occupational disease and 2) that the employment, in fact, substantially contributed to the occupational disease.

 Repetitive motion injuries such as carpal tunnel and cubital tunnel syndrome are common occupational diseases that are part of this “catch-all” provision.

-As an injured employee, you may qualify to be paid for time out of work if an occupational disease kept you from being able to perform your job for a temporary or permanent period of time.
+As an injured employee, you may qualify to be paid for time out of work if an occupational disease keeps you from being able to perform your job for a temporary or permanent period of time.

 First, seek medical attention if you haven’t done so already.
 Also, be sure to report the injury immediately to your supervisor in both written and oral form.
 While there’s no set format for how you need to do this, you do need to do it as quickly as possible.
 Make sure what you say to employers and others remains consistent.
 And, if possible, document your working conditions to help illustrate any safety lapses.